cube3power/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

 ## Overview

+The document describes how to relay messages addressed to a Telegram Bot into ATSD for subsequent processing.
+Typical use cases include replying to information requests and executing predefined actions.

+The integration relies on the Telegram Bot API [setWebhook](https://core.telegram.org/bots/api#setwebhook) method to send messages and on the ATSD [webhook](../../api/data/messages/webhook.md) endpoint to receive HTTP requests from Telegram servers and to convert them into message commands that can be stored and processed by the rule engine.

 ## Create Telegram Bot

 The bot is special user account created for automation and integration purposes.
 You can use an existing bot or create a new one.